 Tips for Crowd-Funding your camp participation- HERE

-Bring your action buddy or your whole affinity group
+Friends Don't Let Friends Miss Localize This!
+Action Camp -Bring your action buddy or your whole affinity group

 All year long, the Backbone team appears in our region and across the country, but only one time per year does the country come to us.
-For the past four years this gathering has been at the cusp of movement innovation, a source of numerous collaborations, and a spark for countless creative actions from viral Flash Mobs to Giant floating buttocks.
+For the past six years this gathering has been at the cusp of movement innovation, a source of numerous collaborations, and a spark for countless creative actions from viral Flash Mobs to Giant floating buttocks.
 Our giant 1% arrows banner and light projections preceded Occupy.
 2012's camp lifted up Eviction Protection in the Seattle area and now our allies are celebrating a victorious Eviction Blockade.
 Our first camp even helped save an island!

-Circle Pines Center near Kalamazoo, MI May 13th-19th Cost: Sliding scale $200-$500 for week(No one will be turned away for lack of funds*) Per day $30-$75 (suggested)
+Vashon Island, WA (We encourage people to arrive the night before and leave on the morning after final action and closing celebration.)
+Cost: Sliding scale $200-$500 for week(No one will be turned away for lack of funds*) Per day $30-$75 (suggested)

 All Camping, Trainings, and Delicious Locally-Sourced Food are included!